Intel-bigdata/SSM/docs/hdfs-ssm-design.md

 SSM uses SQL database to maintain polled data as well as other internal data.

 ### HA Support
 HA is supported.
-The design will be coming soon.
+The design will come soon.

 Desgin
 ------------